DWTSteuerung/multusd/README.md

 - every multud child process has a logfile
 - every multusd child process has an easy extendable and user maintainable configuration file
 - No more worrying about every possible runtime error which may occure.. the process is supervised, it crashes and will be restarted..
 It can't be easier, no internal error handling needed
-- Automatic process reload after changing the configuration by php interface
+- Automatic process reload after changing the configuration over the php interface

 The framework has been developed for the raspberry pi, but runs on all other unix alike systems (except of the hardware classes, which need to be disabled on PC hardware.
 See multusd on PC harware manual below).